Earlier this week (w/b 9/1/17) an off-the-cuff comment about snow became my most ‘liked’ tweet ever:

 You should aim to gain at least 16 points from a mix of the following activities.

-Individual work:Please check Show My Homework and Doddle to see if your teachers have set you individual or class tasks.
+Individual work:Please check Show My Homework to see if your teachers have set you individual or class tasks.
 1 point per 15 minutes

 Art: 3D Sculpture.
 Keeping warm and working safely, build a snow sculpture to a design of your choosing.
 You can work on your own or with others.
 Take a photo of your completed sculpture or draw it.
 If there isn’t enough snow, sketch a design for a sculpture.
 4 points